za3k/short-programs/README.md

 ---
 Maintains a file at /var/tmp/internet_up reading "up" or "down".
 Run as a daemon.
 Useful for status bars.

+ir
+---
+Interactive program to try incremental reading.

+Incremental reading is a concept pioneered by the commercial, windows-only [Supermemo](https://www.supermemo.com/) and later done in [anki-ir](https://ankiweb.net/shared/info/999215520).
+I had never tried it before, so I wanted to experiment, and see if it was worthwhile or fun.

+It's a system that ingests several documents (ex. textbooks, unix source code) which you want to read.

+The final output could be
+    - a 2-page summary of the parts you care about from a 200-page book
+    - a list of vocab you learned
+    - flashcards to study with
+    - problems to do (either from the book or practice problems you think of yourself)
+    - a cheatsheet
+    - TO DO items
+    - etc, it's pretty freeform

+In between, 'ir' manages the process for you, especially of reading a variety of documents in non-linear order, for a bit a day.

+- It has you gradually break down the book into manageable chunks.
+Book -> chapter -> section -> paragraph
+- When you reach the paragraph level, you do some actual work like summarizing, writing vocab words, etc.
+- You combine smaller summaries together.
+For example, you use all the paragraph summaries to make a section summary.
+Of course, you can also go look at the section too, in case there's big-picture stuff the small summaries are missing.

+All of this is happening in parallel, and you can delay things you don't feel like working on, or don't have the background material for.

+Usage: `ir`

 last
 ---
 Prints the last line from bash's history